snonux/foo.zone/index.md

 ## Introduction

-Correct this paragraph: Welcome to the foo.zone.
+Welcome to the foo.zone.
 Everything you read on this site is my personal opinion and experience.
 You can call me a Linux/*BSD enthusiast and hobbyist.
 I mainly write about tech, IT, programming and sometimes also about self-improvement here.
 Note that this blog usually does not overlap with what I do at my day job as a Site Reliability Engineer.

 [My contact information and resources (via HTTP)](https://paul.buetow.org)
 [My contact information and resources (via Gemini)](gemini://paul.buetow.org)